kiddick/kiddick.github.io-src/content/blog_reboot.md

 Hi there!

 I've decided to reboot my blog!
-Since I'am trying to learn some javascript I need some real practice with it.
+Since I'm trying to learn some javascript I need some real practice with it.
 I should at the same time learn and refresh some basics HTML and CSS.
 So I'll try to build theme and other stuff for this blog from scratch.

-Yeah it is porpaply :) ugly for now.
+Yeah it is probably :) ugly for now.
 But I'll do my best!
 So additionally I'll try to write more articles with different topics cuz I need some practice in english too.

 May be som enotes with rules, etc.